-Radiotherapy for anal cancer has some short term side effects that usually start a few days after the radiotherapy begins.
-They can gradually get worse during the treatment, but they usually begin to improve 1 or 2 weeks after your treatment ends.
+Radiotherapy for anal cancer has some short term side effects that usually start a week or so after the radiotherapy begins.
+They can gradually get worse during the treatment, but usually begin to improve 1 or 2 weeks after your treatment ends.

 Everyone is different and the side effects vary from person to person.
 You may not have all of the effects mentioned.

 You might feel tired during your treatment.
 It tends to get worse as the treatment goes on.
 You might also feel weak and lack energy.
 Rest when you need to.

 Tiredness can carry on for some weeks after the treatment has ended but it usually improves gradually.

 Various things can help you to reduce tiredness and cope with it, such as exercise.
 Some research has shown that taking gentle exercise can give you more energy.
 It's important to balance exercise with resting.

 You might open your bowels more often (diarrhoea) after radiotherapy to the anus.
 This is because radiotherapy can cause irritation and inflammation of your anus and rectum (back passage).

 Having chemotherapy alongside radiotherapy can make the diarrhoea worse.

 Your doctor might prescribe medicines to help reduce irritation and inflammation.
 This can reduce the number of times you need to open your bowels.
 You might have steroid enemas if the problem is severe.